 - Capital One: Capital One Miles, such as the ones you earn with the Capital One® Venture® Rewards Credit Card and the Capital One® VentureOne® Rewards Credit Card, can be redeemed at a rate of 1 cent apiece for travel, either as a statement credit against a previous purchase, or for new bookings made through the Capital One online travel portal.
 However, cardmembers can usually redeem miles for statement credits toward other purchases at a lower rate (often around half a cent per mile), which might be worth it in certain situations.
-Through June 30, 2020, folks with either of these cards can "erase" eligible restaurant takeout and delivery purchases as well as certain streaming services for a rate of 1 cent per mile.

 - Chase: Chase Ultimate Rewards points are worth about 1 cent apiece as cash back toward statement credits.
 You can earn Ultimate Rewards points with several cards in the Chase lineup, including the Chase Sapphire Reserve®.

 - Citi: Citi ThankYou Rewards points, which you can earn with cards like the Citi Premier℠ Card and the Citi Prestige® Credit Card, are also typically worth about 1 cent per point when redeemable for statement credits.